cppshu/cppshu.github.io/content/en/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "About Yuanyou NGO"
-subtitle = ""
+title = "About UTSEUS CS Courses" subtitle = ""

 [design]